overajhe92e/isos-hellishlandfill/README.md

 some ridiculous unbalancing!

--# and maybe some stupid shit in the code, though nobody does that, right?
+<sub>and maybe some stupid shit in the code, though nobody does wants to look through all that, right?</sub>